 Dimitri Peroglou has been at the forefront of authentic Greek food and dining in South Africa for over 30 years.
 He is renowned for his moreish menus and his warm, entertaining nature.
 Whether it's the pull of his food or his quick-witted charm, people keep coming back for more.
 With the might of his father Peter's success and reputation in the restaurant industry behind him, it's no wonder Dimitri's recipes are based on true Greek tradition and authenticity.

-In August 2012, Dimitri opened Mykonos Taverna in Sea Point, followed by Mykonos Taverna in Newlands, and Mykonos Taverna in Camps Bay – each with a unique and encapsulating atmosphere.
+In August 2012, Dimitri opened Mykonos Taverna in Sea Point, followed by Mykonos Taverna in Newlands – each with a unique and encapsulating atmosphere.

 One of the restaurant's unique characteristics is that it is located in